3manuek/3manuek.github.io/resume.markdown

 > Buenos Aires, Argentina
 > February 2009 -  July 2009

-SysAdmin Unix at EA (Electronic Arts) Hydra - GOP project.
+- SysAdmin Unix at EA (Electronic Arts) Hydra - GOP project.
-Maintained platform consisted in Oracle database 10, Apaches and Tomcats (VAP, VCM) Clustered, with several stages of deploy.
+- Maintained platform consisted in Oracle database 10, Apaches and Tomcats (VAP, VCM) Clustered, with several stages of deploy.
-Mainly tasks are related to deploys, environment configuration, VMWare Infraestructure Client maintenance and monitoring.
+- Main tasks were relate to deploys, environment configuration, VMWare Infraestructure Client maintenance and monitoring.
-I did Mysql DBA tasks on Prod, Pre-Production and Development Servers for a Forums project.
+- I did Mysql DBA tasks on Prod, Pre-Production and Development Servers for a Forums project.
 Fixing some character set problems and DDL, backups, restores, check, performance and others.
-Basic knowledge on deployment / process with Maven - Ant - Hudson.
+- Basic knowledge on deployment / process with Maven - Ant - Hudson.
-Assigned 50% to another project to provide Engineering Support at EA over Python scripting.
+- Assigned 50% to another project to provide Engineering Support at EA over Python scripting.

 ### Correo Argentino - SysAdmin senior Linux and PostgreSQL
 > Monte Grande, Argentina
 > August 2008  -  February 2009

-I managed production platform at Correo Argentino (over 400 terms with local databases and Linux enviroment).
+- I managed production platform at Correo Argentino (over 400 terms with local databases and Linux enviroment).

-Some machines was enlaced with a AD throw WinBind.
+- Some machines was enlaced with a AD throw WinBind.

-I deployed distribution scripts, db recoverys, control and monitoring, etc.
+- Created an improved deploy tool for scripts, database recovery, control and monitoring, etc.

-Also managed servers over Centos 5 for the support area's knowledge-base application  (7 DB MySQL 5.1)
+- Also managed servers over Centos 5 for the support area's knowledge-base application  (7 DB MySQL 5.1)

 ### Siemens - PHP developer
 > Monte Grande, Argentina